• Skip to primary navigation

 In other parts of the world, the American biscuit is called a scone and the word biscuit is used to refer to a cookie.
 It all gets a bit confusing!
 For example, in Australia, they love Anzac Biscuits.
 But these aren't the same biscuits as this recipe, they are an oatmeal type cookie baked with golden syrup.

-Making flaky sourdough biscuits is a relatively simple process, and one you can do in very little time.
+Making this flaky sourdough biscuit recipe is a relatively simple process, and one you can do in very little time.
 My advice is to have everything ready before you start so that you're not letting the butter warm up much at all.

 1. Preheat your oven to 190C (374F) and line a baking sheet with parchment paper.

-2. Grate the butter with a box grater and set aside in the freezer until you're ready for it.
+2. Grate the butter with a box grater (cheese grater) and set aside in the freezer until you're ready for it.

-3. Place flour, sugar, baking power, baking soda and salt into a large mixing bowl.
+3. Place flour, sugar, baking soda, baking power and salt into a large mixing bowl.
 Mix with a large spoon until well combined.

 5. Now tip the buttermilk and sourdough starter into the butter and flour mix (you don't have to mix them together first).
 Bring together with a rubber spatula until it's a dry shaggy dough (I start with 80g of buttermilk and add a touch more if I need it).